 The Blue Box program incurs costs only for those MHSW containers managed in the Blue Box system.
 Similarly, the MHSW program incurs costs only for those containers managed in the MHSW system.

 2.2 Antifreeze

 Antifreeze means ethylene or propylene glycol used or intended for use as a vehicle engine coolant.
-Antifreeze, and the containers in which it is contained, is collected from residential and all IC&I Generators.
+Waste antifreeze is collected from residential and all IC&I generators.